Easy recipes from around the World, including Great British classics, dinners and snacks

 If you like Lancashire Hotpot, you will certainly like Lamb with Boulangère Potatoes.

-The potatoes need to be cut thinly for this or they won't be half as nice and crispy on top at the end of cooking.
+For this dish, the potatoes should be sliced thinly, or they won’t turn out nearly as nice and crispy on top by the end of cooking.

-A mandoline slicer really is the best way to cut potatoes thinly enough.
-Besides making Lancashire hotpot, you'll find it very useful in the kitchen.
+A mandoline slicer is hands down the best tool for slicing potatoes thinly.
+Beyond making Lancashire hotpot, it’s a handy gadget you’ll use often in the kitchen.

 Ingredients